Cuteness may earn compensation through affiliate links in this article.

 Place some harmless cat deterrents around the area of carpeting that your cat has scratched.

-- Spray the area with a citrus or lavender essential oil scent.
+- Spray the area with citrus or lavender essential oil scent.
 These smells naturally repel cats but smell good to people, according to the Alley Cat Allies website.
+Use products designed for cats such as SEGMINISMART Cat Scratch Deterrent Spray as some essential oil formulas can be toxic to pets.

 Provide your cat with several surfaces that she's allowed to scratch freely.
 Give your cat a scratching post to use, preferably covered with carpet, which your kitty already likes to scratch.
 Sprinkle some catnip on it to attract her to it.